 Reasons a Credit Card APR Can Increase or Decrease

-Understanding when and how these changes might occur can help you choose the right credit card and control how much you spend on interest.
+Understanding when and how these changes might occur can help you choose the right credit card and potentially spend less on interest.
 Here’s a look at what can impact your credit card’s APR.

 What Is Credit Card APR?

-A credit card’s APR, or annual percentage rate, is the interest rate you’ll pay on the money you borrow, stated as an annual rate.
+A credit card’s APR is the interest rate you’ll pay on the money you borrow, stated as an annual rate.
 Your credit card APR will tell you how much a credit card costs you in terms of interest on the balance you carry.
-However, it won’t tell you anything about other fees and other credit card charges you may incur.
+However, it won’t tell you about other fees and other credit card charges you may incur.

 Credit cards will typically have a separate APR for credit card purchase interest charges, balance transfers, and cash advances.
 The APR you receive when you open a credit card will depend on a benchmark interest rate as well as factors like your creditworthiness, as determined by your credit score.